sumnerevans/sumnerevans.com/content/new-england-trip/new-york-day-1.md

 ### Good Morning NYC {#goodmorningnyc}

 As I said, we started out at 7:45.
 Our first stop was in Time Square at the bus tour office to get tickets for The Ride, an entertainment/tour bus ride that is included in the New York Pass.
 The New York Pass includes a wide variety of attractions, one of which is The Ride.
-While I waited in line, mom went to get tickets for the hop-on hop-off guided bus tours which are also included in the New York Passs.
+While I waited in line, mom went to get tickets for the hop-on hop-off guided bus tours which are also included in the New York Pass.
 She also grabbed some breakfast for us to eat.

 ### Subway 101 {#subway101}